 You might have heard the buzz around smart suitcases, or seen them advertised, and wondered what the big deal is.
 What do they do exactly?
 Are they worth the splurge?

 We think some of the smart features like power banks and location tracking can be pretty handy, so we rounded up the best smart luggage 2017 has to offer.
-Mouse over the luggage photos to see info, or scroll down for detailed smart luggage reviews.
+Click on the photos below to see info and shop, or scroll down for detailed smart luggage reviews.

 |Luggage Brand||Weight (carry-on)||Location Tracking||Self Weighing||Power Bank||Self Locking|